Hokitika Festival

 About the Raffle

-Buy your tickets from Rachel Jones, Friday and Saturday nights at the bar.
+Buy your tickets from Warren Fitzgerald on Saturday night at the HQ.
 The draw will be at the Saturday night social function.

 All proceeds go directly to the NZCA Canyon fund, for supporting canyoning opportunities around the country.

-Access Gear is well known for thier range of robust and functional canyoning packs.
+Access Gear is well known for their range of robust and functional canyoning packs.

 Based in Auckland, they also stock a wide range of technical equipment for canyoning, caving and height safety work.